dave-epstein/blobgan/README.md

 ```

 Other parameters of interest are likely `trainer.log_every_n_steps` and `model.log_images_every_n_steps` which control frequency of logging scalars and images, and `checkpoint.every_n_train_steps` and `checkpoint.save_top_k` which dictate checkpoint saving frequency and decide how many most recent checkpoints to keep (`-1` means keep everything).

+## Known issues and upcoming functionality

+* Support for FID calculation
+* Scripts and models for StyleGAN2 baselines
+* Scripts to reproduce paper figures
+* Inversion pretrained models and code

 ## Citation